 It’s also important to note that there are a few side effects that you may experience, especially if you’re taking omega-3 in supplement form.

-To increase your consumption of omega-3, you don’t always need to start taking a daily supplement.
+To increase your consumption of omega-3, you don’t always need to start taking a daily nutritional supplement.

 Experts suggest that you can get the appropriate daily intake just by switching up your diet to include more omega-3-rich foods.